rokrokss/shizue/README.md

 # 🐳 Installation

-Deployment on the Chrome Web Store is currently under review.
-I'll update this section once Shizue is available there!

-In the meantime, you can install Shizue manually from the source by following these steps:
+You can install Shizue from [Chrome Web Store](https://chromewebstore.google.com/detail/mpcbgfkoholfgapcgcmfjobnfcbnfanm?utm_source=item-share-cb), or you can install Shizue manually from the source by following these steps:

 ### Manual Install (for Developers):